Google Analytics vs Cookie-Free Analytics: Key Differences for 2026

 Consider switching if:

-2. You're losing data to consent — If your consent rate is below 60%, you're flying partially blind
+2. You're losing data to consent — If your consent rate is below 60%, you're making decisions on incomplete data

-3. Simplicity matters — You want insights, not a second job managing analytics
+3. Simplicity matters — You want actionable insights, not a second job managing analytics

 4. You value data ownership — Your data shouldn't fuel someone else's ad machine

-5. You need testing too — Tools like Humblytics combine analytics + A/B testing
+5. You need testing too — Tools like Humblytics combine analytics, A/B testing, heatmaps, and conversion tracking in one platform

 The Hybrid Approach